Kokoio01/Zahlspielbot/README.txt

 2.Add the Bot to your Guild

-3.Add the Bot Token at the end of the file
+3.Add the Bot Token in the bot directory in a file named Token.txt

 4.Install the py-cord library: pip install py-cord